 - Italy – Cook and eat with fresh and whole foods

 Want to improve your health?
-Request an appointment with Denny Waxman.
+Request an appointment with Denny Waxman, macrobiotic counselor.
 He has forty-five years of macrobiotic counseling experience and can meet with you in person or over FaceTime or Skype.
 During the one hour session, you can discuss your health problems, receive advice on how to greatly improve your health, and plan goals.
-Make an appointment today!
+Set up a macrobiotic consultation today!

 For more interesting articles about nutrition, macrobiotics, and living a healthy lifestyle, please visit Denny’s macrobiotic blog.